 National Centre for Social Applications of GIS (GISCA)

-Under the Australian Population and Migration Research Centre (APMRC), GISCA continues to provide a wide range of consultancy services to the University of Adelaide, other Australian Universities, as well as a range of public and private sector clients.
+Under the Hugo Centre, GISCA continues to provide a wide range of consultancy services to the University of Adelaide, other Australian Universities, as well as a range of public and private sector clients.

 Problem solving for clients using a GIS platform and associated techniques remains fundamental to GISCA's raison d'etre.
 The utilisation of Geographic Information Systems (GIS) technology goes beyond the process of making maps, extending to the analysis of issues where an understanding of ‘location' can play an important and valuable component in organisational decision making processes.